polyrand/js-utils/README.md

 # js-utils

-A collection of lightweight, zero-dependency JavaScript utilities for modern web development.
+A collection of lightweight, zero-dependency JavaScript utilities for web development.
+These are some functions that I always end up using in my projects, so I decided to bundle them together for easy reuse.

 ## Available Utilities